openannotation/annotator/doc/architecture.rst

        annotation.addBody(newBody)

-4. This sequence of steps fires a custom DOM Event, ``annotationchange``, on the nodes associated with the annotation target(s).
+4. This sequence of steps fires a custom DOM Event, ``annotationchange``, on the enclosing document.
-5. The Annotator storage component is listening for this ``annotationchange`` event on some parent node of the selected textnodes.
+5. The Annotator storage component is listening for this ``annotationchange`` event.
 At its own discretion it sends requests to the backend storage.

 Loading an annotation from a remote store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~